GJManiero/Docs/aspnetcore/fundamentals/logging.md

 An `AddAzureWebAppDiagnostics` overload lets you pass in `AzureAppServicesDiagnosticsSettings`, with which you can override default settings such as the logging output template, blob name, and file size limit.

-When you deploy to an App Service app, your application honors the settings in the [Diagnostic Logs](https://azure.microsoft.com/en-us/documentation/articles/web-sites-enable-diagnostic-log/#enablediag). section of the **Azure App Settings** portal blade.
+When you deploy to an App Service app, your application honors the settings in the [Diagnostic Logs](https://azure.microsoft.com/en-us/documentation/articles/web-sites-enable-diagnostic-log/#enablediag) section of the **App Service** blade of the Azure portal.
 When you change those settings, the changes take effect immediately without requiring that you restart the app or redeploy code to it.

 ![Azure logging settings](logging/_static/azure-logging-settings.png)